OnSite Learning Center

 - InQuick Start, you can access these resources.
 For the five problem areas of perception, prediction, decision and planning, control, and end-to-end learning, we provide problem and task descriptions as well as step-by-step tutorials for mainstream foundational research models.
 Learners can deepen their understanding of theory through hands-on practice after mastering the basics.

-Online Code Practice Guide
+Online Coding Practice Guide

 To lower the barrier to learning, the OnSite Learning Center provides acloud-based code practice environment, built on JetBrains Datalore and supporting interactive Notebook learning in Python.
 You can read learning documents online and run code directly without configuring a local environment: